31SUFI/sign-language-interpreter/README.md

-I'll help you create a comprehensive README for your Sign Language Interpreter app:

 # Sign Language Interpreter App 🤟

 A real-time sign language interpretation application powered by Gemini AI, built with Flutter.
 This app helps bridge communication gaps by translating sign language gestures into text instantly.